yizhang82/yizhang82.github.io/_drafts/hacking-mysql-overview.md

 ./mysqld --debug
 ```

-This means we start the mysql server in debug mode.
+`--debug` switch means we start the mysql server in debug mode.

 Now launch another terminal / TMUX window / whatever, and connect to the mysql server: